-In order to graduate from the Community College of Rhode Island, you must complete the Intent to Graduate process, including completing the form and submitting the processing fees to the Office of Enrollment Services at any campus location at the beginning of your final semester.
+In order to graduate from the Community College of Rhode Island, you must complete the Intent to Graduate process.
+If you need assistance visit the Office of Enrollment Services at any campus location at the beginning of your final semester.
 The application process is online, through MyCCRI (please click here for instructions).
-All graduates will be charged a non-refundable graduation fee of $40.
-Please note that this fee is required to receive a diploma and copies of your transcript, regardless of whether you plan to participate in the college’s annual commencement exercises (graduation ceremony) in May.

 Students who have completed an Intent to Graduate in the current spring semester or who graduated in the preceding fall semester or summer session may participate in commencement.
 For details about the commencement ceremony, please visit www.ccri.edu/commencement or call the Office of the Associate Vice President of Student Services at 401-825-2179.